secretstartups/handbook/okrs/index.html.md

 ## Everyone can contribute

 Everyone is welcome to a suggestion to improve any OKR.
 To update please make a merge request and post a link to the MR in the #okrs channel in Slack and at-mention the Chief of Staff to the CEO.
-If commenting on a functional objective or KR, comment directly in the epic or issue.
+If commenting on a functional objective or KR, comment directly on the OKR in Ally.io.

 ## OKR resources:
 * [With Goals, FAST beats SMART](https://sloanreview.mit.edu/article/with-goals-fast-beats-smart/)